r57zone/Snapshots-for-Windows/README.md

 ✔ Save images<br>
 ✔ Support for hotkeys<br>

-Configure the storage path for images, hotkey, and the default mode is possible in config.ini.
+Set the path to save the pictures, hot key, and the default mode is possible in config.ini.

 [Download the latest version](https://github.com/r57zone/Snapshots-for-Windows/releases)